-30 Best Christmas Party Games for Your Holiday Bash
+41 Best Christmas Party Games for Holiday Fun

 Name that Christmas tune

-Here’s a fun and easy one!
-Play just three seconds of some of the best Christmas songs and see who can guess what it is first.
+Here’s a fun and easy Christmas party game!
+Play just three seconds of some of the best Christmas songs while guests compete to see who can guess them first.
 Either break up into teams or have everyone fend for themselves.

-Ah, everyone’s favorite game show, but this time, it’s Christmas-themed.
+Ah, everyone’s favorite game show, but this time, it’s Christmas trivia!
 And you can totally DIY this one.
 Just get yourself a pocket chart and label some index cards with monetary amounts, similar to how Jeopardy does it.

 Klaus Vedfelt/Getty Images